-ZFS (Z File System) is significantly different from any previous file system because it is more than just a file system.
+ZFS storage, designed by Sun Microsystems, is significantly different from any previous file system because it is more than just a file system.
 Combining the traditionally separate roles of volume manager and file system provides ZFS with unique advantages.
 The file system is now aware of the underlying structure of the disks.
 Traditional file systems could only be created on a single disk at a time.
 If there were two disks then two separate file systems would have to be created.
 In a traditional hardware RAID configuration, this problem was avoided by presenting the operating system with a single logical disk made up of the space provided by a number of physical disks, on top of which the operating system placed a file system.

-Even in the case of software RAID solutions like those provided by GEOM, the UFS file system living on top of the RAID transform believed that it was dealing with a single device.
+Even in the case of software RAID file systems like those provided by GEOM, the UFS file system living on top of the RAID transform believed that it was dealing with a single device.
 ZFS’s combination of the volume manager and the file system solves this and allows the creation of many file systems all sharing a pool of available storage.
 One of the biggest advantages to ZFS’s awareness of the physical layout of the disks is that existing file systems can be grown automatically when additional disks are added to the pool.
 A number of different properties can be applied to each file system, giving many advantages to creating different file systems and data sets rather than a single monolithic file system.